StackPath Announcements and Resources for Developers.

 Gzip is a bandwidth optimization tool that compresses data before delivering it over the web.

 HTTP Strict Transport Security (HSTS) forces users to communicate with servers through HTTPS only.
+Learn how HSTS works including examples and benefits.

 IPFS is a hypermedia protocol addressed by content and identities instead of traditional location addressing.
+Learn how IPFS works with examples.

 Keep-Alive is a header that maintains a persistent connection between a client and server.
+Learn more about the functionalities of keep-alive and its benefits.

 Minification is a bandwidth optimization technique that reduces the size of code transmitted over the web.
+Learn more about its techniques, tools and benefits.